andfinally/andfinally.github.io/_posts/2013-08-01-metro-responsive-swipe.md

 <img src="/assets/2013/08/iphone.png" class="content-img">

-We were conscious how important speed of response is to success on mobile, so we needed the site to load as quickly as possible.
-For this reason mere CSS responsiveness wasn't going to be good enough: we had to adapt our content before it got to the client.
+Because speed of response is so important to success on mobile, we thought mere CSS responsiveness wasn't going to be good enough: we had to adapt our content before it got to the client.

 We also decided to make our site swipeable.
 Our earlier experiments with a gesture-sensitive jQuery Mobile front end had suggested that a site that responded to swipes was a better experience on phones and tablets.
 It would support one of the most engaging features of those devices - and it might encourage readers to view more of our pages.